 Getting on the Same Page: Families

 Once parents are on the same page, it’s time to tackle the real deal: the rest of the family.
 This can be done as a family meeting or one-on-one conversations—whatever works best will likely be different from family to family.
 There are different strategies on how to approach it.
-Tackling screen time might not happen overnight, but the best thing to do is take it in steps.
+Tackling screen time might not happen overnight; take it in steps.

 Make a plan

-This starts from the top—by this point, parents should have the ground rules laid out and agreed upon before taking it to the rest of the family.
+This starts from the top.
+By this point, parents should have the ground rules laid out and agreed upon before taking it to the rest of the family.
 Consider a daily time limit for each child and specific apps or app categories to limit or that should be always allowed.

 Have a family meeting

 Gather everyone to talk about screen time.
-This conversation may be easier or harder depending on how old the kids are and how much device access they have had already.
+This conversation may be easier or harder depending on how old the kids are and how much device access they already have.
 Once everyone is together, parents should lay out the plan they have decided upon—but also be sure to listen to, and possibly even include, requests or suggestions made by kids.
 Open communication is key to a successful screen time talk, but sometimes parents will have to stand firm on what they’ve decided.

 Stick to the plan

 Kids will always push the boundaries on screen time, so consistency is key.
 You can create screen time settings with a passcode using Apple’s Screen Time in the iOS or Android’s Digital Wellbeing, both found in the settings app, or use Circle to limit screen time across devices.
 Evasion is real—kids will likely try and get around whatever measures parents put in place to monitor or limit screen time.
 Ensure that everyone is doing what they agreed to.
 No cheating!

 Designate “Screen-Free” Times and Areas